Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Applications and examples

-by using the fact that for any positive $k$, $\pi Q^{k} = \pi$ (see also the inequality (4.12) in Rio (2009)).
-Now, by using the relation (\ref{operator}), one can prove that for any $x \in E$,
+see also inequality (4.12) in \citet{Rio09}.
+Now, by using the relation (\ref{operator}), one can prove that for any $x\in E$,

-(see the computations in Rio (2009) leading to his relation (4.13)).
+see the computations in \citet{Rio09} leading to his relation (4.13).
 Then, since $|f(x)|\leq C|x|^{1/2}$, it follows that

-Therefore, for any $p >2$,
+Therefore, for any $p>2$,

-where $\Vert\mu(\cdot)\Vert$ denotes the total variation of the signed measure $\mu$ (see also the inequality (4.15) in Rio (2009)).
+where $\Vert\mu(\cdot)\Vert$ denotes the total variation of the signed measure $\mu$; see also inequality (4.15) in \citet{Rio09}.
 We estimate next the coefficients of absolute regularity $\beta_{n}$ as defined in (\ref{boundbetacor2}).
 Let $a=p/2-1$.
-We shall prove now that under (\ref{hyp2upsilon}), there exists a positive constant $K$ such that
+We shall prove now that under (\ref{hyp2upsilon}), there exists a positive constant $K$ depending on $a$, $c$ and $\lambda$, such that